 A. Learn more about who they are and how they can help you here.

 Q. How can I become a peer advisor?

 A. Peer advisors are selected each spring for the next fall.
 Learn more here.

 Q. Can I work on my Communication requirements while studying abroad or on domestic exchange?

 A. With prior approval, some courses taken while studying abroad or on domestic exchange can fulfill Comm requirements.
 To get an answer about a particular course, please call Susan Dreyer, the department receptionist, at 413-545-1311 to make an appointment with the Undergraduate Program Director.

-To learn more visit the Study Abroad page.
+To learn more visit the Study Abroad and Domestic Exchange page.